jowussler/docs/content/en/docs/Workstation/workstation.md

    - Create a station by adding a name and click "Create Station"
    - Add your devices in the "Devices" section.
    - Add your application URL (e.g., `http://localhost:8080`, which is the default when running an app locally) to the allowed list under the station's configuration.
    - Register your computer by clicking the "Register Computer" button and downloading the artifacts.
-Follow the [Installation Guide](#42-installation-guide) to install the Agent.
+Follow the [Installation Guide](#42-installation-guide) to install the Client.
-   - After installation, copy and paste the registration token into the Workstation Agent to complete the registration.
+   - After installation, copy and paste the registration token into the Workstation Client to complete the registration.

 4. **Set Up the Access Key in the Connector**:
    - Go to the Management and retrieve the Access Key of the application, by clicking on the three dots next to the application and clicking "Show Access Key".